 38. There are changes to the rules on publication of company names.
-As the rules involve technical details and may change with developments in technology, they will be stated in the subsidiary legislation to facilitate future amendments.
-Section 659 empowers the FS to make the relevant regulations which are proposed to be contained in the Companies (Disclosure of Company Name and Liability Status) Regulation.
+As the rules involve technical details and may change with developments in technology, they are stated in the subsidiary legislation to facilitate future amendments.
+Section 659 empowers the FS to make the relevant regulations which are contained in the Companies (Disclosure of Company Name and Liability Status) Regulation (Cap.
+622B).